 Narrow Band Activity in the range 1296 – 1298 MHz

 In many countries monthly activity periods are scheduled during a specific weekday evening usually lasting around 2.5 hours.
-In addition there are two main Europe-wide contest sessions scheduled during the spring and autumn time that last for 24 hours.
+In addition, there are two main Europe-wide contest sessions scheduled during the spring and autumn time that last for 24 hours.
 The results from these periods can be surveyed to identify the busiest sessions in order to evaluate the maximum number of stations active on the band.

 Active stations during the busiest period in some CEPT countries: